 Root Canal Therapy

-- Swelling of the gums surrounding the problem teeth
+- Swelling of the gums surrounding the problem tooth

 If you are experiencing any of these symptoms described, contact our experienced team at Haberfield Dental Practice.

 Root canal therapy procedure

 When the pulp becomes infected, it is best to remove it before it spreads to the tooth and surrounding tissues.
 The whole tooth may be lost if the infection is left untreated.

 During root canal therapy the infected pulp is first removed from the tooth.
 After removing the pulp, the root canals are cleaned and shaped to a form that can be completely sealed with a filling material to prevent further infection.
 This procedure can save a tooth that would otherwise need to be removed, while completely maintaining the aesthetics and functionality of the tooth to restore a healthy, natural smile.
 In some cases, after finishing root canal therapy, it may be necessary to strengthen and protect the tooth by preparing the tooth for a ceramic crown.